-In many regions of Germany, but mainly the wine areas, in early spring "ALAAF", "HELAU" and "NARRI NARRO", announce the Fifth and Foolish Season, "die naerrische Zeit", Germany's Mardi Gras.
+In many regions of Germany, but mainly wine areas, "ALAAF", "HELAU" and "NARRI NARRO", announce the "Fifth and Foolish Season".

 "Die naerrische Zeit".
 Carnival in Germany.

-From November 11 at 11.11 am, a day of wild celebration, the "behind the scenes" planning for the next carnival begins, including naming the year's Carnival Royal Family, but from New Years Day and Epiphany in "Carnival Regions" is officially party time in Carnival Regions.
+From November 11 at 11.11 am, a day of wild celebration, the "behind the scenes" planning for the next carnival begins, including naming the year's Carnival Royal Family.
+But from New Year's Day, before the Christmas decorations are back in their boxes, and more often from Epiphany, it is officially party time in Carnival Regions.

-The year's big celebrations start on the Thursday, with Weiberdonnerstag, Women's Thursday, in Rhineland's Karneval, or South West Germany's Fastnacht Schmutziger Donnerstag or Schmotziger Donnerschtig, Greasy Thursday as it is known locally, which are then followed by the Die Drei Tollen Tage.
+The year's big celebrations start on the Thursday, with Weiberdonnerstag, Women's Thursday, in Rhineland's Karneval, or South West Germany's Fastnacht "Schmutziger Donnerstag" or "Schmotziger Donnerschtig", Greasy Thursday as it is known locally, which are then followed by the "Die Drei Tollen Tage".
 The Three Crazy Days.

-It is one of the day's most popular pastimes, so special ties are sold for the occasion, or hated ones are dragged out of storage, while turtleneck sweaters appear even on those who are usually very conventionally dressed.
+It is one of the day's most popular pastimes, so special ties are sold for the occasion, hated ones are dragged out of storage, and turtleneck sweaters appear even on those who are usually very conventionally dressed.

 Although Fastnacht celebrations don't only involve witches wearing hand carved wooden masks vaulting over fires.
-On Saturday bonfires burn throughout the night, another symbol of the winter months being chased away, and on some of these fires there will be a burning effigy representing Old Man Winter or a witch.
+On Saturday bonfires burn throughout the night, another symbol of the winter months being chased away, and on some of these fires there will be a burning effigy representing Old Man Winter, or a witch.

 A return to the pagan roots of a Christian celebration.

-In fancy dress, extravagant makeup, hats, masks and false noses, they join in televised kilometer long carnival parades filled with spectacle, enchantment and tradition, with Karneval "Royal Families", Court jesters, costumed marchers, brass bands, drummers, dancers and enormous floats.
+In fancy dress, extravagant makeup, hats, masks and false noses, they join in televised kilometer long carnival parades filled with spectacle, enchantment and tradition; with Karneval "Royal Families", Court jesters, costumed marchers, brass bands, drummers, dancers and enormous floats.

-Through the cheers of the crowds are cries of Kamelle, Kamelle, "Candy, Candy", and the revelers on the floats wave and sing German Carnival songs as they throw candy, chocolate bars, bags of popcorn or chips, small plastic toys, confetti and "Strüßcher.
+Cries of "Kamelle, Kamelle", "Candy, Candy", ring through the cheers of the crowd, and revelers on the floats wave and sing German Carnival songs while throwing out candy, chocolate bars, bags of popcorn or chips, small plastic toys, confetti and "Strüßcher.
 Spring flowers.

-Fasching celebrations in Munich are quite different, there are few costumes to be seen but instead elegant balls, gala's and sophisticated celebrations.
+Fasching celebrations in Munich are quite different, there are few costumes to be seen but elegant balls, gala's and sophisticated celebrations.
 It is more like the Venice Carnival as it leads up to Faschingssonntag or Fools Sunday, when the street festivities take off and for three days the inner city becomes a party zone.
 Filled with bands, dancing, singing, fancy dress, general riotous behavior and the Faschingsumzug, Carnival parade.

-Many Germans, even those who are not especially religious, will follow the custom of giving up something, from that night time glass of wine to computer games or television viewing.
+Many Germans, even those who are not especially religious, will follow the custom of giving up something.
+From that night time glass of wine to computer games or television viewing.

-Karneval, from "carne vale" Latin for "Farewell to Meat" or perhaps from the Latin "carrus navalis" "Ship of Fools", Fastnacht, "Fasting Eve" the night before Lent, or Fasching, "last drink (alcoholic) before fasting", is over for the year.
+Karneval, from "carne vale" Latin for "Farewell to Meat", or perhaps from the Latin "carrus navalis" "Ship of Fools", Fastnacht - "Fasting Eve" the night before Lent, or Fasching, "last drink (alcoholic) before fasting", is over for the year.

 On Ash Wednesday, Ashermittwoch, the fast can begin, perhaps with a traditional fish dish.

-However this is Germany after all, a country famous for its beers, so it is no surprise Lent brings with it a two week Strong Beer Season.
-A nutritious mixture brewed for centuries by German monks to fortify them when weakened from fasting, and now thoroughly enjoyed, and appreciated, not only by those living in monasteries but also who visit bars and shop at supermarkets.
+This is Germany though, a country famous for its beers, so it is no surprise Lent brings with it a two week "Strong Beer Season".
+A nutritious mixture brewed for centuries by German monks to fortify them when weakened from fasting, and now enjoyed, and appreciated, not only by those living in monasteries but also who visit bars and shop at supermarkets.

-Illustrations: Karneval Jecken tel-aviv.diplo.de...Necktie cutting via wz-newsline.de.....Hexensprung in Offenburg, photographer Peter Heck via Badische Zeitung....Da fliegen die Kamelle: Cologne's Prince, Peasant and Maiden throwing Kamelle via Kamelle.de.....Tanz Viktualienmarkt via TZ
+Illustrations: Karneval Jecken tel-aviv.diplo.de...Necktie cutting via DW.com...Hexensprung in Offenburg, photographer Peter Heck via Badische Zeitung...Da fliegen die Kamelle: Cologne's Prince, Peasant and Maiden throwing Kamelle via Kamelle.de...Tanz Viktualienmarkt via TZ

 For topics in the news And you can follow German Culture on Facebook